epfl-lasa/kuka-lpvds-tasks/README.md

 ### Reference
 [1] Figueroa, N. and Billard, A. (2018) "A Physically-Consistent Bayesian Non-Parametric Mixture Model for Dynamical System Learning".
 Conference on Robot Learning (CoRL) - 2018 Edition.
-Accepted.
+To Appear.